iamcco/diagnostic-languageserver/README.md

       ".run_dartfmt",
     ],
     "ignoreExitCode": false                    // ignore exit code. default false: exit code > 0 will not change the file.
-                                               // some formatter may exit with code > 0 so you need set it to true.
+                                               // some formatter may exit with code > 0 so you need set it to true or number[]
+                                               // exit code array that you want to ignore.
   }
 ```